 Learn how to apply resources the smart way

 Managing cost in the cloud can seem like a never-ending battle, but there are plenty of ways to fend off the evil empire of dollars and cents.
-When your cost mitigation strategy is thrown to the wayside, it’s only a matter of time before the head honcho wants answers about why the invoice is so high.
-If your first thought is, “We need to turn all this cloud stuff off ASAP!” take a breath.
-Luckily, there are a slew of solutions to help wrangle this issue, and make your boss dance a jig … queue the Mariachi band.
+When your cost mitigation strategy is thrown to the wayside, it’s only a matter of time before the head honcho wants answers about the increasing invoice.
+If your first thought is, “We need to turn all this cloud stuff off ASAP!”, take a breath.
+Luckily, there is a slew of solutions to help wrangle this issue.

 Here’s a scenario for you:

-“I keep the water running in every sink, shower and bathtub in my house.
-Every time I want to take a shower or wash my hands the water is running and always at the right temperature; My bill is astronomical, but it is so convenient!” … said no one ever.
+“I keep the water running in every sink, shower and bathtub in my house, so every time I want to take a shower or wash my hands the water is already running at the perfect temperature; My bill is astronomical, but it is so convenient!” … said no one ever.

 Think of the cloud like your water bill.
 If you keep it running constantly, you’re going to waste a lot of resources, while draining your bucks, dineros, bitcoins, or shekels.